ConocoPhillips says it will lay off up to 25% of its workforce, impacting thousands of jobs

 “We are always looking at how we can be more efficient with the resources we have,” a ConocoPhillips' spokesperson said via email, adding that the company expects the “majority of these reductions” to take place before the end of 2025.

-ConocoPhillips' shares fell more than 4% by mid-afternoon trading.
-The Houston-based company's stock now sits at around $95 per share, down nearly 11% from what it was a year ago.
+ConocoPhillips' shares fell 4.3% Wednesday.
+The Houston-based company's stock now sits at under $95 per share, down nearly 14% from a year ago.

 News of the coming layoffs was first reported by Reuters, with anonymous sources telling the outlet that CEO Ryan Lance detailed the plans in a video message earlier Wednesday.
 In that video, Reuters reported, Lance said the company needed “fewer roles” while he cited rising costs.